 Specifically, your marketing should focus on those brand attributes that are unique to your brand and where you can stand out from your competitors.
 Sometimes standing out can mean taking a stand, which is becoming more common.
 Two thirds of customers now buy based on beliefs, according to an Edelman study.
 But you don’t necessarily need to get political.
 In fact, that might not be true to your values.
 Your brand values should be your guiding light.
 Be firm in your beliefs and communicate them authentically.

 For new and existing customers, you want to provide the best possible experience.
 Your customer experience includes everything about the way your customers interact with you, from the moment they first land on your website to when they call and ask your customer service team for assistance.
 People have high expectations, especially for customer service.
-A study we conducted with Dimensional Research showed that 89% believe a quick response to an initial inquiry is important when deciding who to buy from.
+A study we conducted with Dimensional Research showed that 89 percent believe a quick response to an initial inquiry is important when deciding who to buy from.
 Couple that with the fact that nearly half of people say they would switch to a competing brand after just one bad service experience, and it’s not hard to see why an emphasis on customer service is so important to building brand loyalty.
 To respond quicker to customer requests, you can start by expanding your channel offerings.
 Taking an omnichannel approach to customer support will allow you to provide a fast, helpful experience no matter where your customers are reaching out to you.
-See here for more best practices of omnichannel support.

 Once you understand your values, you can find your fan base—the most ardent supporters of your brand and its values.
 These consumers are your ride-or-die customers, the ones who mention you on Twitter, who tag you in their Instagram Stories and tell their friends how much they like your product or service.
 It’s likely a small group of highly satisfied customers, especially if you’re just starting out, but they are essential if you want to understand who is connecting with your brand and why.
 It’s your job to find them and learn as much as you can about them, so you can find others who fit the same profile.
 These people will become your brand ambassadors out in the world.
 You should engage with them often – you may even want to surprise an existing customer with special gifts to thank them for their loyalty, a strategy known as “surprise and delight” that can help increase retention and cultivate customer loyalty.